Cost Update

 How long does fence installation take in Nashville?

-For a standard residential lot, expect the process to take 3 to 5 days.
-Day one is usually for teardown and digging post holes.
-The posts then need at least 24 to 48 hours for the concrete to set before the rails and pickets are attached.
-If you have a lot of limestone on your property, add an extra day for drilling.
+For a standard residential lot, expect the process to take three to five days.
+The first day is usually dedicated to marking lines and digging post holes.
+After the concrete sets for the posts, the actual hanging of the pickets or panels moves quickly.
+If your yard has heavy limestone, add an extra day for drilling.

 Do I need a permit for fence installation in Nashville?